 The RIO can be powered using either a 18-36V DC power input or a PoE (Power over Ethernet) switch to deliver power over the Ethernet cable.
 The default configuration is the 18-36VDC power input.
-If PoE is used, the four jumpers on JP6 for the RIO-471xx and JP1 for the RIO-472xx must be moved from AUX to PoE.
+If PoE is used, the four jumpers on JP6 (located next to Ethernet connector) must be moved from AUX to PoE.